The Raven: Critical reception

-Parodies sprung up especially in Boston, New York, and Philadelphia and included "The Craven" by "Poh!", "The Gazelle", "The Whippoorwill", and "The Turkey".
+Parodies sprang up especially in Boston, New York, and Philadelphia and included "The Craven" by "Poh!", "The Gazelle", "The Whippoorwill", and "The Turkey".
 One parody, "The Pole-Cat", caught the attention of Andrew Johnston, a lawyer who sent it on to Abraham Lincoln.
 Though Lincoln admitted he had "several hearty laughs", he had not, at that point read "The Raven".
 However, Lincoln eventually read and memorized the poem.

 "The Raven" was praised by fellow writers William Gilmore Simms and Margaret Fuller, though it was denounced by William Butler Yeats, who called it "insincere and vulgar ... its execution a rhythmical trick".
 Transcendentalist Ralph Waldo Emerson said, "I see nothing in it."
 A critic for the Southern Quarterly Review wrote in July 1848 that the poem was ruined by "a wild and unbridled extravagance" and that minor things like a tapping at the door and a fluttering curtain would only affect "a child who had been frightened to the verge of idiocy by terrible ghost stories".
-An anonymous writer going by the pseudonym "Outis" suggested in the Evening Mirror that "The Raven" was plagiarized from a poem called "The Bird of the Dream" by an unnamed author.
-The writer showed 18 similarities between the poems and was made as a response to Poe's accusations of plagiarism against Henry Wadsworth Longfellow.
+An anonymous writer going by the pseudonym "Outis" suggested in the New York Evening Mirror that "The Raven" was plagiarized from a poem called "The Bird of the Dream" by an unnamed author.
+The writer, who wrote the article as a response to Poe's accusations of plagiarism against Henry Wadsworth Longfellow, showed 18 similarities between the poems.
 It has been suggested Outis was really Cornelius Conway Felton, if not Poe himself.
 After Poe's death, his friend Thomas Holley Chivers said "The Raven" was plagiarized from one of his poems.
 In particular, he claimed to have been the inspiration for the meter of the poem as well as the refrain "nevermore".

 "The Raven" became one of the most popular targets for literary translators in Hungary; more than a dozen poets rendered it into Hungarian, including Mihály Babits, Dezső Kosztolányi, Árpád Tóth, and György Faludy.
-Balázs Birtalan wrote its paraphrasis from the raven's point of view, with the motto Audiatur et altera pars ("let the other side be heard as well").
+Balázs Birtalan wrote its paraphrasis from the raven's point of view.